spinnaker/governance/sig-bug-triage-process.md

     > Before starting work on it, we'd strongly encourage you to discuss your
     > plans here or on the SIG's [slack channel](https://join.spinnaker.io/).

-    Also add the tag `beginner friendly` if it applies.
-Add `no-lifecycle` if the issue represents a bug that shouldn't be automatically closed just because no one is available to fix it right now.
+    Add the `no-lifecycle` tag if the issue represents a bug that shouldn't be automatically closed just because no one is available to fix it right now.
+    Add the tag `beginner friendly` if it applies, which will also prevent it from being automatically closed.

 1.  **Closed.** There are a few reasons why you might close a bug.